Apr 03 2020

-Such is an example of what you should update your customers with.
-Put out a statement if you are having changes in procedures in response to the pandemic, if you are experiencing delays in shipment, or there are essential products that are currently out of stock, it’s probably a good idea to share the information with your customers.
+Such is an example of what you should update your customers with in order to manage expectations.
+Put out a statement if you are having changes in procedures in response to the pandemic, or if you are experiencing delays in shipment, or there are essential products that are currently out of stock.

 Protecting Your People

 While entertainment establishments are closed, restaurants, bars, and other businesses remain open but are expected to follow stricter social distancing guidelines.